ECecillo/Mini-C-antlr4/INSTALL.md

 ## On virtual machines

 Nothing to do, everything is installed.
+See [VM.md](VM.md) for details.

 # Simplest way: binary installation